-We recognise that some students, for example some students with special educational needs and disabilities (SEND), may not be able to access remote education without support from adults at home.
-We acknowledge the difficulties this may place on families, and we will work with parents and carers to support those students.
+We recognise that some pupils, for example some pupils with special educational needs and disabilities (SEND), may not be able to access remote education without support from adults at home.
+We acknowledge the difficulties this may place on families, and we will work with parents and carers to support those pupils.